Registration and coffee

 Mahesh advised Nikkei on the incentive aspects of its £844m acquisition of The Financial Times Group.
 He is editor of the employment income chapter of "Revenue Law – Practice and Principles."

-What are the golden rules for designing a new incentive structure (e.g. share options) in anticipation of, or immediately following an M+A transaction?
+What are the golden rules for designing a new incentive structure for listed companies and others, in anticipation of, or immediately following an M+A transaction?

 Answered by: Jonathan Fenn of Slaughter and May